Research Stage Graduate CAPSTONE:

 We started the project with a literature review to gain an understanding of the unfulfilled needs for pediatric dialysis patients.
 To gain a deeper understanding of the dialysis unit, we conducted 3 Expert interviews to learn more about the dialysis unit and how to conduct design research with children.
-We also conducted 4 contextual inquiries, a guided tour, 3 fly on the wall activites, and 4 draw and talk interviews with patients.
+We also conducted 4 contextual inquiries, 3 fly on the wall activites, and 4 draw and talk interviews with patients.
 From this research we gained a lot of insight about how the dialysis unit functions as a relational and technological space.

-SECONDARY RESEARCH INSIGHTS
+SECONDARY RESEARCH INSIGHTS/ LIT REVIEW

+Pediatric dialysis patients spend 3-5 hours 3-5 times a week within the dialysis unit.
 This time commitment creates time away from home, school (Maslow et al., 2011), and social life for children with chronic illness.
 Children with chronic illness experience a feeling of distance and isolation from their peers and a lost sense of normalcy (Liu et al., 2001), this additional time consumption because of dialysis increases this distance from a “normal life”.

 It can be difficult for pediatric patients and the families of pediatric patients to to make time for 'normal' activities and a social life.
 Various health appointments and the time commitment of dialysis take up most of this time.
 This lack of a 'normal life' can affect the self-image and sense of normalcy for pediatric patients.
 This was was discovered during the literature review and also reaffirmed during our expert interviews.
 Another challenge to pediatric patients is understanding how patients keep up with schooling and how dialysis affects educational attainment outcomes.
 We used the literature review to understand what having a chronic illness is like and how it affects children's lives.

 These research questions are based on the information gained from the literature review:

 1. What activities do patients engage in during dialysis treatment?